 28 Ideas to Throw the Best Virtual Holiday Party This Year

 With much of our daily lives becoming an online experience these days, the idea of hosting a virtual holiday party has come into focus.
 Families are spread out, travel is difficult and gathering safely has become a challenge, all of which has altered how we come together to celebrate.
-Many of us are planning our first-ever virtual Thanksgiving, virtual Christmas and virtual New Year’s events.
+Many of us are planning our first-ever virtual events for Thanksgiving, Christmas and New Year’s.